-If you love introspection, psychology, and have big empathy for other people, you might think you’re supposed to be a psychotherapist, but you’re not sure about it.
-There are many career alternatives to being a therapist that are worth a look.
+If you love introspection, psychology, and have big empathy for other people, you might think you’re supposed to be a psychotherapist, but you’re not sure about it, due to burnout concerns.
+There are many many career alternatives to being a therapist that are worth a look.

-I see it so often with my kind-hearted clients that they think becoming a therapist is the only option, even if they also worry it could get draining to empathize all day long.
-I also see many burned out therapists wondering what else to do.
+I see it so often that kind-hearted or highly sensitive people (HSP) think becoming a therapist is the only option, even if they also worry it could get draining to empathize all day long.
+For some, it’s a perfect choice, without burnout, but it’s not for everyone!

 This question of “what other jobs?” comes up a lot for introverts and highly sensitive people (HSPs) who can listen so well, and enjoy depth of connection, and read people so well… but they also know how they can lose energy with too much of it.
 You are built for caring, but…